% find this content helpful

 • Apply the SWOT to your competitors.
 Analyse their own strengths and weaknesses: this way, you'll find gaps in your market.
 Gaps you can fill, that can be opportunities.
 For example, if a competitor has a lame customer service, you know you can turn this into an opportunity.

-• Same thing, when applying SWOT to your competitors: consider what would be their perfect or their major threats, given their strengths and weaknesses.
-This can help you prioritise opportunities: if a competitor is uniquely positioned to do something better than you, you should keep this in mind.
+• When applying SWOT to your competitors:,consider what would be their perfect or their major threats, given their strengths and weaknesses: This can help you prioritise opportunities: if a competitor is uniquely positioned to do something better than you, you should keep this in mind.

-• You can use SWOT for specific projects, not just your business!
-Before launching a new product, changing your pricing, etc. It's a cool way to mitigate risks and potentially find new ideas as well.
+• You can use SWOT for specific projects, not just your business such as before launching a new product, changing your pricing, etc. It's a cool way to mitigate risks and potentially find new ideas as well.

 It might be hard to find these data for your competitors.
 That's what we're doing at Panoramata: automated competitive analysis for you!